Struggling to choose between JuiceBox vs ChargePoint?

-If you are willing to spend the extra money, the ChargePoint Home Flex still suit your charging needs, as the ChargePoint Home Flex has a high build quality, an easy-to-use mobile app user interface, and it charges your car faster than most other Level 2 home EV chargers on the market.
+If you are willing to spend a little extra money, the ChargePoint Home Flex will suit your charging needs, as the ChargePoint Home Flex has a high build quality, an easy-to-use mobile app user interface, and it charges your car faster than most other Level 2 home EV chargers on the market.

 Besides, ChargePoint has a large away-from-home charging network, and ChargePoint may become one of the top EV charging networks as they expand this out even further.

 However, if you live in extreme weather locations, you may want to choose the JuiceBox charger because it’s NEMA 4 rated that can withstand crazy blowing snowstorms.
 In addition to that, it costs much less.